 Your security and experience on ELCA.org are important to us.
 Users will be able to access all three of our systems with a single login.
 You may also log in with supported social media and email provider accounts.
 This change will help you manage your accounts and information more easily.

-The three systems on ELCA.org described below require logins to access information.
+The two systems on ELCA.org described below require logins to access information.
 With this change, a single login will provide access to all three systems.
 Additional ELCA systems will support this single login in the future.

 If you’re already using an email account to log into an ELCA system, you can continue using that account.
 If you need to reset your password, click “Don’t remember your password?” to have a reset-password link sent to you.